mariloutb/Bulk-Operations/docs2/pages/getting-started/licensing.md

 - **WinForm App:** Use the main thread method to activate your license.
 - **Win Service:** Use the OnStart method to activate your license

 > The AddLicense must be set before the first call to the library.
-Otherwise, you will start the evaluation period
+Otherwise, you will start the evaluation period.

 ## How can I check if my license is valid?
-The validate method allow you to know whether your license is valid or not.
+The validate method allows you to know whether your license is valid or not.

 ```csharp
 // CHECK for default provider (SQL Server)